jay0423/black-jack/README.md

 # black-jack
-Simulate Black Jack based on "Basic strategy"
+Simulate Black Jack based on "Basic Strategy"
 Analyze dataframe made by Black Jack simulation.
 And find a way to play the perfect Black Jack.

-## Basic strategy
+## Basic Strategy
-A basic strategy is a cheat sheet for player action selection.
+"Basic Strategy" is a cheat sheet for selection of player action.
 The player acts by comparing his hand with the face-up card of the dealer.
 You can generally narrow down the combination of your hand and the face-up dealer's hand to 290 ways.
-The basic strategy provides the player's best action from the expected value in each pattern.
+The "Basic Strategy" provides the player's best action from the expected value in each pattern.

 <div align="center">
 <img src="./img/basic_strategy.PNG" width=300>